temilaj/react-webpack-starter/README.md

 A boiler plate for creating react applications bundled by webpack (using ES6, Babel, SASS and webpack development server)

 ## Requirements
 To run this project, you’ll need to install [node 5 and above](https://nodejs.org/en/) the latest version of Node.js is recommended.
-You'll also need a global installation of [webpack](https://webpack.js.org/ )and the [webpack development server](https://webpack.js.org/configuration/dev-server/).
+You'll also need a global installation of [webpack](https://webpack.js.org/ ) and the [webpack development server](https://webpack.js.org/configuration/dev-server/).

 ```
 npm i -g webpack webpack-dev-server